 Field-hunting tip

-Look in oxidized zones of base metal hydrothermal deposits country — that is the host setting where beudantite typically forms.
+Look in oxidized zones of base metal hydrothermal deposits country, the host setting where beudantite typically forms.
 If you start seeing mimetite, pyromorphite, anglesite in float, you are in the right ground.
 Field specimens usually show a rhombohedral crystals, pseudocubic, tabular habit, so train your eye for that shape before scanning the outcrop.